priyanca818/Idea-bug/README.md

 ## ABOUT:

-This repo is A UI based responsive static standalone replicated version of Feedback section of DemandHelm application, which contains a responsive chart, table, pop up form with textarea box and a select option, a basic header
+This repo is A UI based responsive static standalone replicated version of Feedback section of DemandHelm application, which contains a responsive stacked bar chart, table, pop up form with textarea box and a select option, a basic header

 ## Requirements to run: